Driving and Road Safety > Road Rules and Driving Safety

 The maximum speed limit on the open road is 100km/h

-The maximum open road speed limit when towing a Trailer or Caravan is 80km/h
+The maximum open road speed limit when towing a Light Trailer ( including Caravan or Boat) is 90km/h

 The maximum speed limit for all urban areas is 50km/h

 LSZ: This means you can drive at the open road speed of 100km/h.
 Provided it is safe to do so.
 However, if conditions are hazardous because weather is bad, visibility is poor, there are people, animals, cyclists or lots of vehicles on road or the road is in poor condition then you must drive at 50km/h.

 While traffic is very light on several roads in Otago and Southland, drivers must not let their concentration levels drop, because the unexpected can always happen